-Effective July 2017, the School Board authorizes and directs the Superintendent to establish and implement a Supplier Diversity Outreach Program ("SDOP") through Standard Operating Procedures ("SOP") that are consistent with the factual predicate, purposes, and objectives stated below and containing the following elements:

-A. Factual Predicate and Purpose

-- This policy is adopted to establish a Supplier Diversity Outreach Program to remedy the ongoing effects of identified marketplace discrimination that the School Board has found continue to adversely affect the participation of Small/Minority and/or Women Business Enterprises ("S/M/WBE") in School Board contracts. - 2.
-In October 2015, the School Board received, reviewed, and accepted the final report of a Disparity Study conducted by Mason Tillman Associates, Ltd. ("MTA") on behalf of The School Board of Broward County, Florida ("SBBC").
-The MTA Disparity Study used a variety of methodologies to undertake a comprehensive examination of the relevant marketplace for School Board purchases for the Study period from July 1, 2008, through June 30, 2013.
-This MTA Disparity Study identified a number of barriers, including various forms of marketplace discrimination that undermine the formation, growth, and equitable participation of minority- and women-owned businesses in School Board purchases and contracts.
-Among the numerous findings that form a strong basis in evidence to support adoption of this Policy are the following: - a.
-There is evidence of ongoing effects of past discrimination in the relevant local marketplace in Broward County, Palm Beach County, and Miami-Dade County as previously reflected in the 2010 Broward County Disparity Study and the 2013 Miami-Dade County Public Schools Disparity Study, and as reflected in School Board purchases examined in the 2015 Broward County Public Schools Disparity Study.
-The present opportunities for Minority/Women Business Enterprise ("M/WBE") participation in the local marketplace and in School Board contracts are affected by past discrimination in the private sector.
-For example, regression analysis conducted as part of the 2015 Disparity Study for the School Board observed large, adverse, and statistically significant disparities in business formation and business earnings for M/WBEs in the construction sector and in commodities and other contractual services sectors, even while controlling for independent variables such as age, experience, finances, marital status, homeownership, and education.
-Moreover, a regression analysis of data from the 2003 National Survey of Small Business Finances found when Minority Business Enterprises ("MBE") applied for loans, their requests were substantially more likely to be denied than non-MBEs, even after accounting for differences like firm size and credit history.
+- A. Effective July 2017, The School Board of Broward County, Florida ("SBBC"). authorized and directed the Superintendent to establish and implement a Supplier Diversity Outreach Program ("SDOP") through Standard Operating Procedures ("SOP") that are consistent with the factual predicate, purposes, and objectives stated below and containing the following elements: - 1.
+Factual Predicate and Purpose - a.
+This policy is adopted to establish a Supplier Diversity Outreach Program to remedy the ongoing effects of identified marketplace discrimination that SBBC has found continue to adversely affect the participation of Small/Minority and/or Women Business Enterprises ("S/M/WBE") in SBBC contracts. - b.
+In October 2015, SBBC received, reviewed, and accepted the final report of a Disparity Study conducted by Mason Tillman Associates, Ltd. ("MTA") prepared on behalf of SBBC.
+The MTA Disparity Study used a variety of methodologies to undertake a comprehensive examination of the relevant marketplace for SBBC purchases for the Study period from July 1, 2008, through June 30, 2013.
+The MTA Disparity Study identified a number of barriers, including various forms of marketplace discrimination that undermine the formation, growth, and equitable participation of minority- and women-owned businesses in SBBC purchases and contracts.
+Among the numerous findings that formed a strong basis in evidence to support the initial adoption of this Policy were the following: - i.
+There was evidence of ongoing effects of past discrimination in the relevant local marketplace in Broward County, Palm Beach County, and Miami- Dade County as previously reflected in the 2010 Broward County Disparity Study and the 2013 Miami-Dade County Public Schools Disparity Study, and as reflected in SBBC purchases examined in the 2015 SBBC Disparity Study.
+The opportunities for Minority/Women Business Enterprise ("M/WBE") participation in the local marketplace and in School Board contracts were affected by past discrimination in the private sector.
+For example, regression analysis conducted as part of the 2015 Disparity

+Study for SBBC observed large, adverse, and statistically significant disparities in business formation and business earnings for M/WBEs in the construction sector and in commodities and other contractual services sectors, even while controlling for independent variables such as age, experience, finances, marital status, homeownership, and education.
+Moreover, a regression analysis of data from the 2003 National Survey of Small Business Finances found that when Minority Business Enterprises ("MBE") applied for loans, their requests were substantially more likely to be denied than non-MBEs, even after accounting for differences like firm size and credit history.